amralieg/databricks-delta-sharing-utils/README.md

 ## How it works

-These utilities are organised in 2 main notebooks, data_provider.ipynb and data_recipient.ipynb
+These utilities are organised in 2 main notebooks, python/data_provider.ipynb and python/data_recipient.ipynb

 #### Examples for DeltaShareProvider Class (to run by the Data Provider)
 ```python